Quansight-Labs/free-threaded-compatibility/docs/running-gil-disabled.md

-    The free-threaded Python executable will always have a `python3.13t` alias (for Python 3.13); whether `python`, `python3` and/or `python3.13` point at the free-threaded executable or not will depend on the installation method (see [the install guide](installing_cpython.md) for more details).
+    The free-threaded Python executable will always have a `python3.13t` alias (for Python 3.13); whether `python`, `python3` and/or `python3.13` point at the free-threaded executable depends on the installation method used (see [the install guide](installing_cpython.md) for more details).

     For example, the Python 3.13 Windows installer from python.org